Mastering the Physics Extended Essay Criteria: A Practical Guide

 Struggling to understand the IB Physics Extended Essay grading criteria?
-This comprehensive guide provides a detailed breakdown of each criterion, offering practical tips and examples to help you achieve top marks.
+This practical guide provides a detailed breakdown of each criterion, offering practical tips and examples to help you achieve top marks.
 We'll explore the IB physics grading rubric, explain what examiners look for, and equip you with the knowledge to excel in your physics internal assessment.

 What is the Physics Extended Essay?